 The main advantage of print-on-demand publishing is that you aren't restricted by strict print limits.
 You don't have massive minimum print quantities that decide whether your book is viable.
 With many POD publishers, you can pay to print a single copy of a book if that is what you want, and you don't waste money on publishing unwanted books.
 It also means that you can easily modify a book should you notice a mistake or have an urgent need to change the contents.

 In this post, we look at a selection of the best print-on-demand book services.
 Remember, though, that cheapest is not always best.
 Sometimes it might be worth paying extra to a POD company with a reputation for a quality product.
 Also, some of these companies specialize in some book types and genres more than others, so make sure you do your research before committing to a particular print-on-demand book service.

 Amazon's Kindle Direct Publishing (KDP) is arguably the best-known print-on-demand book service.
 Being an Amazon service, you can use it to create both paperback books and eBooks and then sell them within the Amazon store.
 You can't make hardbacks, however.
-KDP paperback printing is currently only available on Amazon's websites in the US, Europe, and Japan, and it is coming to Australia on May 19.
+KDP paperback printing is currently available on Amazon's websites in the US, Europe, and Japan and Australia.

 Amazon has made KDP as simple as possible.
 It is very much set up for self-publishing, with step-by-step instructions on how to go through the publishing process.
 You can either create your manuscript yourself before uploading it or use one of KDP's templates.